Email app Spark adds delegation feature for teams

 You can now treat emails as tasks with a deadline.
 If you’re a manager, you’re working with a personal assistant or you’re in charge of everyone’s workload, you can now assign a conversation to a person in particular and send a message to add some context.

-On the other end, your colleague receives the conversation in their Spark account, in the ‘Assigned’ tab.
+On the other end, your colleague receives the conversation in their Spark account, in the “Assigned to Me” tab.
 They can then start working on that email together with other team members.

-As a reminder, Spark lets you discuss email threads with your colleagues in a comment area, @-mention your colleague, add attachments and links.
+As a reminder, Spark lets you discuss email threads with your colleagues in a comment area, @-mention your colleague and add attachments and links.
 When you know what to say, you can create a draft, ask for feedback and collaborate like in Google Docs.

 Spark for Teams uses a software-as-a-service approach.
 It’s free for small teams and you have to pay $6.39 to $7.99 per user per month to unlock advanced features, such as unlimited email templates and unlimited delegations.
 Free teams are limited to 10 active delegations at any time.